Edwin Hurtado

-Edwin Amilgar Hurtado [oor-tah'-doh] (born February 1, 1970) is a Venezuelan former middle relief pitcher in Major League Baseball who played from 1995 through 1997 for the Toronto Blue Jays and Seattle Mariners.
-Listed at 6' 3" (1.90 m), 215 lb.
-(97 k), Hurtado batted and threw right-handed.
+Edwin Amilgar Hurtado (born February 1, 1970) is a Venezuelan former middle relief pitcher in Major League Baseball who played from 1995 through 1997 for the Toronto Blue Jays and Seattle Mariners.
+He also played for the Orix BlueWave of Nippon Professional Baseball in 1998 and 1998 and LG Twins of the KBO League in 2004.
+Listed at and 215 lb, Hurtado threw and batted right-handed.
 He was born in Barquisimeto, the capital city of Lara state.

-Hurtado was a reliable and durable pitcher during a professional career that spanned 17 years.
-Considered a workhorse who could pitch every year in different leagues, he relied on a lively fastball and an array of breaking pitches to establish himself as one of the most dependable pitchers in Venezuelan baseball history.

 In a three-year majors career, Hurtado posted an 8–9 record with a 6.67 ERA in 43 pitching appearances, including 15 starts and two saves, allowing 111 runs (107 earned) on 85 walks and 167 hits while striking out 79 batters in 144 1/3 innings of work.

+Hurtado debuted with the Blue Jays in May 1995.
+He tied for fourth in the American League that year with 11 wild pitches.
+In December, Hurtado was traded from the Blue Jays to the Mariners with Paul Menhart for Bill Risley and Miguel Cairo.
+Hurtado earned the win on Opening Day in 1996 but had surgery to remove bone chips in his throwing elbow that July.

-Hurtado also pitched 13 Minor League seasons from 1993 to 2006, including stints for the NPB Orix BlueWave in the 1998 and 1999 seasons, and for the KBO LG Twins in 2004.
-Overall, he went 85–66 with a 3.92 ERA and six saves in 288 games.
+Hurtado also pitched 13 minor league seasons from 1993 to 2006, including stints for the Orix BlueWave in Japan in 1998 and 1999 and for LG Twins in South Korea in 2004.
+He also pitched in the Mexican Baseball League.

-In between, Hurtado played winter ball with the Cardenales de Lara and Leones del Caracas clubs of the Venezuelan Professional Baseball League during 16 campaigns from 1991 to 2006.
-He had a record of 68–47 with a 3.06 ERA and three saves in 199 games, including 631 strikeouts and 314 walks in 902 1/3 innings.
+During his career, Hurtado played winter ball with Cardenales de Lara and Leones del Caracas in the Venezuelan Professional Baseball League during 16 campaigns from 1991 to 2006.
+He won 68 games in the winter league and was twice named the pitcher of the year.

-Following his retirement, Hurtado became a pitching coach and has worked for several teams both in the Mexican League and the Venezuelan circuit.
+Following his retirement, Hurtado became a pitching coach and has worked for teams in Mexico, Colombia, and Venezuela.
+He was a pitching coach for the DSL Nationals, a Washington Nationals minor league affiliate.